2018–19 Swiss Cup

 The 2018–19 Swiss Cup was the 94th season of Switzerland's annual football cup competition.
 The competition began on 18 August 2018 with the first games of Round 1 and ended on 19 May 2019 with the final.
-The Super League side Zürich were the defending champion but they were eliminated by Basel in the semi-final on 25 April 2019 and bring the Basel won their 13th Swiss Cup title.
+The Super League side Zürich were the defending champion but they were eliminated by eventual winners Basel in the semi-final on 25 April 2019.

 Participating clubs

 All teams from 2017–18 Super League and 2017–18 Challenge League as well as the top 4 teams from 2017–18 Promotion League automatically entered this year's competition.
 The remaining 41 teams had to qualify through separate qualifying rounds within their leagues.
 Reserve teams and teams from Liechtenstein are not allowed in the competition, the latter only enter the 2018–19 Liechtenstein Cup.